manyworldspod/manyworldspod.github.io/README.md

 After publication to the website, you can format your article as a PDF and [impose](https://en.wikipedia.org/wiki/Imposition) it on A4 paper for printing as a zine.
-To do this, remember your stub and navigate to the `_zines` directory, then run
+To do this, remember your slug and navigate to the `_zines` directory, then run

 ```bash